Choosing to educate your child at home is an important decision, and this policy is designed to help you understand what that means in practice.

-Elective home education is the term used to describe parents' decisions to provide education for their children at home instead of sending them to school.
-It is recognised that parents may choose home education for a variety of reasons.
+Elective home education is when you choose to provide your child's education at home instead of sending them to school.
+Families choose home education for a variety of reasons.

 Read more about elective home education.